Stackclash/5e-vault/4. World Almanac/NPCs/Strahd Von Zarovich.md

 The effect of the protection afforded by the Heart of Sorrow can be chilling to behold, as damage to Strahd is quickly undone.
 For example, a critical hit might dislocate Strahd's jaw, but only for a moment; then the vampire's jaw quickly resets itself.

-The ability of the Heart of Sorrow to absorb damage is suppressed if it or Strahd is fully within an antimagic field.
+The ability of the Heart of Sorrow to absorb damage is suppressed if it or Strahd is fully within an [[5.
+Mechanics/Spells/Antimagic Field.md\|antimagic field]].

 > [!column] Traits
 >> [!metadata|text-Center bg-c-gray] Personality